Rafael-Remigio/TQS_102435/lab3/lab3_1/README.md

 @TestPropertySource(locations = "application-integrationtest.properties")

 ### e) the sample project demonstrates three test strategies to assess an API (C, D and E) developed with SpringBoot.
 Which are the main/key differences?
+In the aproach C we Mock the Service and only test it on the Controller Layer.
+On approach D we Mock the entire Spring Enviorment with a mock servlet environment.
+On approach E we actually create a web application context.